All Anxiety Therapists Are Equal

-Anxiety Myth #10: All anxiety therapists are equal
+Anxiety Disorder Myth #10: Believing all anxiety disorder therapists are equal

 Over the last several anxiety myths we have explained why dealing with anxiety’s underlying factors is vital to lasting success.
 This is why the help of an experienced anxiety disorder therapist is almost always required to achieve this level of success.

 The next anxiety myth to dispel is that all anxiety disorder therapists are equal.
 They aren’t!
 It’s been our experience that even though many therapists claim to be able to treat anxiety unwellness, few are good at it.
 That’s because few have the in-depth knowledge required to be truly helpful, there is a wide range of approaches with many unhelpful, and each therapist has a unique personality and relating style.

 Because of these many variables, it’s important to use discernment when selecting a therapist to work with.
 Choosing the right therapist can lead to effective help and lasting success while choosing the wrong therapist could lead to months and even years of lingering struggle, or worse.

 For example, some of our clients have said that a previous therapist had told them that there was no cure for anxiety but that they could only manage symptoms.
 This isn’t true.